scaleapi/scaleapi-python-client/README.rst

 List Projects
 ^^^^^^^^^^^^^

 This function does not take any arguments.
-It will return information for every project.
+Retrieve a list of every Project.
 Check out `Scale's API documentation`__ for more information.

 __ https://docs.scale.com/reference#batch-list

-Retrieve a list of batches

 .. code-block :: python